on Wednesday, October 3, 2018

 Dry clutch or wet clutch?
 Dry clutches are cheaper and easily changed but wet clutches have a longer life.

-With so many options to choose from one would be well advised to utilize their resources during the decision process.
-Talk with your neighbors, your Farm Bureau agents, the local folks at your local feed store and the folks at your preferred equipment dealer.
-These are the folks who will help you with your equipment questions and how maximize its potential.
+With so many options to choose from one would be well advised to utilize their resources during the decision process and be clear about what task you envision doing.
+Talk with one of our friendly staff, they are the folks who will help you with your equipment questions, help you choose the right equipment for your land & tasks and how to maximize its potential.

 - compact tractors